5T33Z0/OC-Little-Translated/README.md

 - restructured most of the texts so that they are more logical and readable
 - re-wrote sections which were confusing/misleading
 - added further explanation where necessary
-- added new texts where there were missing (work in progress)
+- added new description where there were missing
-- added contents which was not present (work in progress)
+- added new content (chpt.
+8 and 9) which was not present before (work in progress)

 **NOTE**: Although this repo looks smaller than the original, believe me it is not, it's just re-organized and re-structured into more useful categories.
 All of the content – and more – is present!